tomasCMPSN/ogsbrandcopy/README.md

-# OG's Brand Website Copy
+# OG's Brand Website Copy/ Bootstrap Default Style

 **I don't have the rights of OG's, i did this just for practice.**